-Tax-free housing for ministers is controversial because it is lucrative, and because it is not available to secular taxpayers.
-From the perspective of financial self-interest, ministers and churches are understandably concerned, but so are non-clergy who are denied similar benefits, including the Taxpayer-Appellees.
-From the perspective of the Establishment Clause, preferential tax breaks for ministers violate the fundamental principal of neutrality.
-Tax breaks, including exemptions and deductions, must be neutral and available on the basis of non-religious criteria.
-That is not case with § 107(2).
+Questioning tax-free housing for ministers is controversial because it is valuable to clergy and churches.
+From the perspective of financial self-interest, ministers and churches are understandably concerned, as the Intervenors attest, but not because of interference with religious beliefs.
+Financial self-interest is at the root of the controversy.
+Judging from the perspective of the Establishment Clause, however, preferential tax breaks for ministers clearly violate the fundamental principle of neutrality.